drts01/presentation--ci-cd-101/DEMO/README.md

 1. Make sure Jekyll has already been installed `bundle install`
 1. Alias is setup `alias jekyll='bundle exec jekyll'`
 1. Sign into GitHub and switch to Demo Org
+1. Sign in to Travis-CI
+1. travis gem installed
+1. Already have secret encrypted for VDMS API

 ## Demo